-Discussing further on the issue of engaging governing bodies to support asset management programs, Heather mentioned that this is now a big issue in the water and waste water sector.
+Discussing further on the issue of engaging governing bodies to support water utility infrastructure asset management programs, Heather mentioned that this is now a big issue in the water and wastewater sector.

 So the governing bodies make decisions about the finance part, whether I should spend the money on a new tank, a new well, a new pump; whether I should have more maintenance people.

-So the risk is down with the operators and the managers and the finance decisions is up with the board.
+So the risk is down to the operators and the managers and the financial decisions are up with the board.

 And to get some of these dynamics to change, where the governing bodies accept and the management support it, support the operators and the managers.